ysyk2021/the-resilient-entrepreneur-turning-setbacks-into-opportunities-and-learning-from-mistakes-to-build/src/chapter-6-1.md

-Chapter 6: Adapting to Change: Techniques for Adapting to Changing Market Conditions
+Techniques for Adapting to Changing Market Conditions
 ====================================================================================

 Adapting to change is a key skill for any entrepreneur looking to build a successful business.
 In this chapter, we will explore techniques for adapting to changing market conditions.